alphagov/govuk-developer-docs/source/manual/retiring-an-application.html.md

 If the app has received lots of errors, the request to delete it can timeout.
-If this happens, it will need to be deleted manually from the rails console as follows:
+If this happens, it will need to be deleted manually from the Rails console as follows:

 - SSH to `exception-handler-1.backend.{integration,staging,production}`
-- start a rails console `govuk_app_console errbit`
+- start a Rails console `govuk_app_console errbit`

 - Find and destroy the application: